 Annette Tracy is the Crime Scene and Computer Training Division administrator for the Criminal Justice Institute.
 She was previously employed by the Little Rock Police Department, where she worked as a Crime Scene Specialist for twenty years.
 She was also employed as a California Highway Patrolman in South Los Angeles.
 Ms. Tracy holds a Bachelor of Science degree in Athletic Training from California Polytechnic University.
 She is a Senior Crime Scene Analyst (CSCSA) and Certified Latent Fingerprint Examiner (CLPE) through the International Association for Identification (IAI).

-PREREQUISITES/EQUIPMENT: Students are encouraged to bring a digital camera (digital SLR preferred) with instruction manual, normal lens (if using an SLR) approximately 35-50mm or zoom lens capable of that range, Macro lens (if available), batteries for camera and flash, digital media (2), off camera flash with instruction manual, remote flash cord to connect flash to camera, tripod (if available), and a flashlight.
+EQUIPMENT: Students are required to bring a digital camera (digital SLR preferred), normal lens, Macro lens, batteries for camera and flash, digital media, off camera flash, remote flash cord, tripod, and a flashlight.
 Students without access to a camera should inform CJI upon enrollment.
 Students should also wear casual clothing that may become soiled during practical exercises conducted both indoors and outdoors.